Contra Hard Corps turns 25! (1994)

 In comes the Hard Corps, a quadrant of four Law enforcement super soldiers.
 Ray Poward is your basic blonde-haired heroic template, while Sheena, the first female antagonist in the Contra series, has a great assortment of ordinance, be it heavy blasts or high explosive grenades fired in arc fashion.
 Rounding out the cast is Brad Fang, half human, half wolf and the rest, cyborg and then there's Browny, a pint-sized robot that fires some coil, causing massive damage on impact.

 Each character presents new and engaging patterns that are essential to completing this game.
-All I can say, is that the best way to beat this extremely difficult game, is to experiment with each character to find out whether or not, you're comfortable with, because Hard Corps literally throws everything at you and those one hit kills with limited continues, might give one that sudden urge to rage quit while hurling your controller at the screen, especially during the boss battles, whose designs and concepts go beyond imaginative if not paying a modicum of homage to John Carpenter's The Thing!
+What i would advise as the best way to beat this extremely difficult game, is to experiment with each character to find whether or not, you're comfortable with and memorize each pattern of the stages, because Hard Corps literally throws everything at you with one-hit kills and limited continues,that will give you the sudden urge to rage quit while hurling your controller at the screen especially during the boss battles, whose designs and concepts go beyond imaginative, if not paying a modicum of homage to John Carpenter's The Thing!

 Fortunately, you can switch weapons on the fly and the newly implemented slide mechanic is ideal when avoiding close attacks.
 What's also new, is the ability to fire while being stationary.
-Despite not having a life bar like the Japanese version or the omission of the infamous Konami code, with a little practice, you will beat this game and all four if it's alternate endings, like I have!
+Despite not having a life bar like the Japanese version or the omission of the infamous Konami code, with a little practice, you can beat this game, and complete all four if it's alternate endings, like I have!

-Hard Corps is also a landmark for actually having a story within the gameplay.
+Hard Corps is also a landmark within the Contra series, for implementing story content, and branching paths within the gameplay.
 The dialogue provide by the protagonists and their enemies, unveil a plot that is a mix of action with a modicum of conspiracy tropes, adding more depth to the game.

 Speaking of depth, the soundtrack itself, is a major component to Hard Corps.
 There's the up-tempo theme during the first stage that evolves into this funky synthesizer track during the first boss fight with a killa score titled; "The Last Springsteen" as the final battle.
 I can't really think of any shortcomings aside from the brutal difficulty, but for a first and final Contra game on Sega's venerable platform, it sits within its rightful place among the best Genesis games and personally, my favorite of all the Contra games.